Most modern soundcards will produce quite a good display once everything is setup correctly but soundcard mixer settings can be a problem

 Screenshots using "Rocky" http://www.dxatlas.com/Rocky/ But any other software will show similar displays.

-HDSDR is another that you may use, a Winrad derivative.
-Link and information under the first picture here http://sites.google.com/site/g4zfqradio/installing-and-using-hdsdr This will show similar spectrums.
+HDSDR is another that you may use.
+Link and information here http://sites.google.com/site/g4zfqradio/installing-and-using-hdsdr This will show similar spectrums.
 It does not have automatic image rejection.

 For receive SDR#, details here http://sites.google.com/site/g4zfqradio/connecting-soundcard-sdr-to-computer is worth trying.